dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 I should tell you about Wasim bhai.

-When I was 19 and starting BTech at Jamia in 2012, my mom had already been living for six years in a single second-floor room in Jafrabad's Gali No. 7 — a few minutes' walk from her school.
+When I was 19 and starting BTech at Jamia in 2012, my mom had already been living for six years in a single second-floor room a few minutes' walk from her school.
 The house belongs to **Wasim bhai**, a gem of a human being whose family has, over those two decades, become ours.
 His three kids — Arisha, Uzair (a genuinely talented cartoon artist), and Adeeb, the youngest — I have watched grow up in front of me.
 Adeeb is now in his second year of BTech CS.

 I have been pestering him for months: *give GSoC a shot.
 You're a CS student in 2026, you have time, you have AI agents, you have me.* This year, finally, he took it seriously.